lfiweb/jsonstat-phpviz/README.md

 - structures the table with `<thead>` and `<tbody>` elements
 - creates a table `<caption>` automatically from the JSON-stat.
-- renders column and row headers using the attributes `scope`, `colspan` and `rowspan` to provide screenreader support for visually impaired users
+- renders column and row headers using the attributes `scope`, `colspan` and `rowspan` to provide screen reader support for visually impaired users
 - sets CSS classes (`first` and `last`) to identify the start and end of row groups (e.g. row totals)
 - exclude dimensions of size one (when ordered continuously from index 0) from rendering when wanted
 ### not implemented